 She holds an MSc in Environmental Policy and Regulation from the London School of Economics and an MSc in International Management from the Richard Ivey School of Business.

 Josie is in charge of Green Alliance’s premises, office systems and IT resources.
-She also supports acting director Leah Davis, managing her diary and administering quarterly board meetings.
+She also supports acting directors Leah Davis and Tamsin Cooper, managing their diaries and administering quarterly board meetings.

 Current projects include an office refurbishment using suppliers and materials with the best green credentials.